 If you go into a listing presentation without all your bases covered, you shouldn't expect the best of results.
 Planning and preparation are part of any successful business venture or marketing presentation.

 As a real estate agent, you are responsible for your business success, so put together a presentation plan and package that puts all your services forward to the seller prospect in the best light.
 If you show up and they perceive you as prepared, professional and competent, you have a leg up on the competition.
-Update: Check out my article about the Android Office here.
+Learn about setting up an Android Office.
 It's getting far easier to make a great computer listing presentation.